 The week that I planned to write this post I ended up with nausea, abdominal pains, fatigue and low energy.
 Then the following week I couldn’t stay out of the bathroom, and the fatigue and low energy continued.
-I thought all of this might be related to a knot I discovered near my navel a couple months ago, so I decided I’d better stop ignoring the problem and call my doctor.
-She scheduled an ultrasound of the abdomen to diagnose what she believes is a Hernia.
+I thought all of this might be related to a knot I discovered near my belly button a couple of months ago, so I decided I’d better stop ignoring the problem and call my doctor.
+The PA I saw scheduled an ultrasound of the abdomen to diagnose what she believes is a hernia.
 I now have a follow-up appointment for Monday to hear the results, and I pray it’s not serious.

 Since I’m feeling better, I was able to write the post, so here it is…

 Using Pictures to Write Fiction

 In the beginning, I had a hard time understanding the “show don’t tell” writing rule.
 When I did finally learn the rule, sometimes I would get stuck on how to describe something (showing) so my readers could actually visualize the scene or character in my stories.

 For instance, I knew what a messy room looked like, but I had trouble finding the words to describe it.
 When this happens, I’ll look through photos I’ve taken or search Google or photo galleries for pictures of whatever it is I want to describe.
 To give you an example using the picture below, instead of saying she was shocked when she entered her daughter’s room.
 It looked like a tornado had hit it!
 You would create more of an image in the reader’s mind by describing the scene like so: Her eyes were as big as saucers when she entered her daughter’s room.
 Clothes littered the bedroom floor and hung out of open dresser drawers.